The finite basis problem for the endomorphism semirings of finite semilattices: Main result and its proof

-Now let $m>1$.
-Substituting the element 1 for the variable $x_1$ in the identity $w\leqslant Z_m$, we get that $\mB_2^1$ satisfies the identity ${w'}\leqslant Z'_m$ where the words ${w'}$ and $Z'_m$ are obtained from ${w}$ and, respectively, $Z_m$ by removing all occurrences of $x_1$.
+Substituting the element 1 for the variable $x_1$ in the identity $w\leqslant Z_m$, we get that $\mB_2^1$ satisfies the identity $w'\leqslant Z'_m$ where the word $Z'_m$ is obtained from $Z_m$ by removing all occurrences of $x_1$.
 The word $Z'_m$ is nothing but the Zimin word $Z_{m-1}$ with the subscript of each variable increased by 1.
 By the induction assumption, the word $w'$ coincides with $Z'_m$.
-Since the word ${w}$ becomes $Z'_m$ after removing all occurrences of $x_1$, we conclude that
+Since the word $w$ becomes $Z'_m$ after removing all occurrences of $x_1$, we conclude that

-where $\varepsilon_i$, $i=1,2,\dots,2^m$, are nonnegative integers.
+where $\varepsilon_i$, $i=1,2,\dots,2^{m-1}$, are nonnegative integers.
 (If $\varepsilon_i=0$, we understand $x_1^{\varepsilon_i}$ as the empty word.)
-Thus, the word ${w}$ is obtained from $Z_m$ by substituting the word $x_1^{\varepsilon_i}$ for the $i$-th from the left occurrence of the variable $x_1$.
+Thus, the word $w$ is obtained from $Z_m$ by substituting the word $x_1^{\varepsilon_i}$ for the $i$-th from the left occurrence of the variable $x_1$.

 Define a substitution $\psi\colon X\to B_2^1$ by setting $x_1\psi=c$ and $x\psi=d$ for all variables $x\ne x_1$.
 Then $Z_m\psi=c$ due to the equality $cdc=c$ in $\mB_2^1$.
-Since $w\leqslant Z_m$ holds in $\mB_2^1$, we must have $w\varphi\leqslant c=Z_m\psi$ in $(B_2^1,\leqslant)$, whence $w\psi=c$ because of minimality of $c$.
+Since $w\leqslant Z_m$ holds in $\mB_2^1$, we must have $w\psi\leqslant c=Z_m\psi$ in $(B_2^1,\leqslant)$, whence $w\psi=c$ because of minimality of $c$.

-If $\varepsilon_i>1$ for some $i=1,2,\dots,2^m$, then the word $x_1^2$ occurs in ${w}$.
+If $\varepsilon_i>1$ for some $i=1,2,\dots,2^{m-1}$, then the word $x_1^2$ occurs in ${w}$.
 Then $w\psi$ factors through $x_1^2\psi=c^2=0$ so $w\psi=0\ne c$.

-If $\varepsilon_i=0$ for some $i=2,\dots,2^m-1$, then for some $x_j$ and $x_k$ with $j,k>1$, the word $x_jx_k$ occurs in ${w}$.
+If $\varepsilon_i=0$ for some $i=2,\dots,2^{m-1}-1$, then for some $x_j$ and $x_k$ with $j,k>1$, the word $x_jx_k$ occurs in ${w}$.
 Then $w\psi$ factors through $(x_jx_k)\psi=d^2=0$ so $w\psi=0\ne c$.

-Thus, $\varepsilon_i=1$ for all $i=2,\dots,2^m-1$ and $\varepsilon_1,\varepsilon_{2^m}\in\{0,1\}$.
+Thus, $\varepsilon_i=1$ for all $i=2,\dots,2^{m-1}-1$ and $\varepsilon_1,\varepsilon_{2^{m-1}}\in\{0,1\}$.
 If $\varepsilon_1=0$, then $w\psi\in\{d,dc\}$ due to the equality $dcd=d$ in $\mB_2^1$.
 Again, $w\psi\ne c$.
-Similarly, if $\varepsilon_{2^m}=0$, then $w\psi\in\{cd,d\}$ and $w\psi\ne c$.
+Similarly, if $\varepsilon_{2^{m-1}}=0$, then $w\psi\in\{cd,d\}$ and $w\psi\ne c$.

-We have shown that the equality $w\psi=c$ forces $\varepsilon_i=1$ for each $i=1,2,\dots,2^m$.
+We have shown that the equality $w\psi=c$ forces $\varepsilon_i=1$ for each $i=1,2,\dots,2^{m-1}$.
 Hence, the word ${w}$ coincides with $Z_m$. \end{proof}

 To complete the proof of Claim~\ref{claim:infb}, we require an intermediate result of independent interest.
 By the $n$-element chain, we mean the semilattice $\mC_n:=(\{0,1,\dots,n-1\},+)$, whose addition is induced by the natural order $0<1<\cdots<n-1$.
 The finite basis problem for the endomorphism semirings $\End(\mC_n)$ was addressed in~\cite{GusVol25}, where it was proved that the \ais{} $\End(\mC_3)$ is \nfb{} \cite[Theorem 2]{GusVol25}.
 Here, we establish the following much stronger fact via a much simpler proof.